 The production model uses a number of forward looking assumptions including oil and gas future pricing and the value calculation is sensitive to these.

-We considered this a key audit matter because of the significant judgements around future oil and gas pricing and the discount rate to be applied in assessing the carrying value of the asset.
+We considered this a key audit matter because of the significant judgements around future oil and gas pricing and the discount rate to be applied in assessing whether there was any impairment of the carrying value of the asset.